psychemedia/storytelling-notes/time.md

 Everywhere had its own time.

-When *there* was near *here*, you didnlt really notice the differencem but when *there* was somewhere far off, the time could well be different.
+When *there* was near *here*, you didn't really notice the difference, but when *there* was somewhere far off, the time could well be different.
 Or not.
 Depending on which way you had to travel to get from *here* to *there*.

 When you could only travel at the speed of foot, say, four miles an hour at an even pace, you would be unlikely to travel more that 20 miles in a day.
 On a good day, a horse powered mail service could travel at double that rate.